Open Accessibility Menu

 Does successfully completing the program guarantee placement at Providence facilities?

-Yes.
+Yes, if participating in the Earn-to-Learn (ETL) program.
 After training is complete, graduates apply to open phlebotomist positions.
 Some locations have float pool options where graduates may work as a supplemental phlebotomist until permanent positions become available.
-The paid position requires a 24-month work commitment as a phlebotomist at participating Providence laboratories after training is complete.
-Applicants must be eligible to work at Providence facilities and be eligible for WA State MA-P licensure if intending to work in Washington.

 Is state licensure required to work as a phlebotomist?